lily-mosquitoes/denoise-cli/README.md

 ## How to use:

-You can check the parameter at any time by running:
+You can check the necessary input parameters at any time by running:

 `denoise-solver --help`

 Basically, you need to supply:
 - an input image,
-- the direcotry where you want the output images to be,
+- the directory where you want the output images to be,
 - a starting value for `λ`,
 - an ending value for `λ`,
-- how many values of `λ` should be tested (steps),
+- how many values of `λ` should be used (steps),
-- the maximum amount of iterations to run,
+- the maximum amount of iterations to run for each value of `λ`,
 - the convergence threshold for exiting the algorithm.

 You can do that like so:

-`denoise-solver -i birb_noisy.png -o . -s 0.001 -e 0.08 -t 20 -m 1000 -c 10e-10`
+`denoise-solver -i angry_birb_noisy.png -o . -s 0.001 -e 0.08 -t 20 -m 1000 -c 10e-10`

-- This will produce 20 images, the first using `λ = 0.001` and the last using `λ = 0.08`, with the images in between using intermediary values of `λ`, in a logarithmic scale.
+- This will produce 20 images, the first using `λ = 0.001` and the last using `λ = 0.08`, with the images in between using intermediary values of `λ` spread geometrically.

 Have fun! :sparkles: